0-hero/OLMo/README.md

 I have implemented Mixture-of-Depths approach and use that with 12.5% sparsity and every 2 block.
 It allowed me to reduce memory costs and increase speed of training by 10%.
 I have 35k tps now and even increased number of layers to 8.

+UPD: Seems that the approach is working and loss is on par with non-optimized version.
+I just see avg_metrics are 1% short of baseline.
+Trying to multiply outputs by gated weights (sigmoid applied), maybe it would improve convergence.

 2024-04-04
 ----------